vacu9708/Tools-etc/Messaging system(Kafka)/readme.md

 Kafka will automatically perform load balancing across multiple consumers based on the round robin strategy.<br>
 Each consumer takes turns consuming the message, so all consumers in the group will get a chance to consume messages over time, even if there are long intervals between the messages being produced.<br>

+# Batch
+A collection of records that are grouped together within a single partition for more efficient storage and transmission.<br>
+The default load balancer is Sticky partitioner
+- Stick to a partition until a batch is full or linger.ms has elapsed.
+- After sending the batch, change the partition that is "sticky"